novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 In his memory, it seemed like it was the first time he visited Seorabeol Hotel without any specific purpose.

-Then the next day, Kim Ah-young came to him without any specific purpose.
+Then the next day, it was Kim Ah-young who came to him without any specific purpose.

-‘Maybe by seeing each other like this every day, a relationship between friends and lovers might form?’
+‘Maybe by seeing each other like this every day, a relationship closer than friend but not lovers might naturally form?’

 If he had to classify it, she could still be considered just a female friend.

 Lee Hyun-woo thought that this kind of relationship wouldn’t be bad.

-If their relationship was defined, it seemed like it would become burdensome for both of them.
+If their relationship had to be defined, it seemed like it would become burdensome for both of them.

 ‘Someday, a moment of decision will come.’